uchihaseki/2d_pixel_template/README.md

 # 2d_pixel_template
-This is a template of 2d pixel game in UE5, which has finished the basic movement and jump of the charactor and an opensource pixel art background.
+This is a template of 2d pixel game based on UE5, which has finished the basic movement and jump of the charactor and an opensource pixel art background.

 To run this demo:
   1. Click content -> MAP -> MAP_Main